 - talk about how you are feeling

-- use self-help techniques to help to reduce some treatment side effects and enhance your quality of life – both during and after treatment.
+- use self-help techniques to help to reduce some treatment side-effects and enhance your quality of life.

 We offer face-to-face, telephone and video appointments.
-We can come to the ward if you are admitted at UCH. .
+We can visit you on the ward if you are admitted at UCH.

 You can ask your hospital doctor, nurse or a support and information specialist to refer you.